 Interesting that the cells I have been watching are predominantly from the SW however another has circled around from the SE.
 Dropped the temps and down-drafted some strong winds before going still again.

 Thumping heavy rain and stiff winds now..... pic taken from indoors!!

 EDIT: 30mm in 45 mins.
 Decent for the rain shadow!!

 We got 7mm later yesterday but sky was looking much the same as you saw it.
 Light field fog in the valleys early this morning but burnt off pretty quick.

-We got a decent puddle filler last night on the Jindy North Shore.
+You can borrow mine.
+Will give you the log in to see how much rain fell in the Jindabyne Southern Highlands.We got a decent puddle filler last night on the Jindy North Shore.
 There is a lot of activity but the downpours are elusive.
 Big thunder about 3pm followed by intermittent rain continues the tropical summer in the Snowys.